qadenz/qadenz.github.io/_docs/qadenz/executing-tests.md

 Launching test suites with Qadenz is designed to be as flexible as possible so as to integrate easily with the tooling and processes in use by the testing team.

-# The TestNG Suite XML
+# Execution Requirements

+There are two requirements for running test suites with Qadenz.

+First, a working Selenium Grid must be running.
+The Grid can be configured either remotely, or in Standlone Mode on a local machine.
+In the case of a remote Grid, at least one properly configured Node must be active and conencted to the Hub.
+In the case of a local machine running Selenium Grid in Standalone Mode, the OS must be properly configured with at least one browser driver.

-The sole requirement for running test suites with Qadenz is the use of a TestNG Suite XML file.
-One XML file with one `<suite>` node must be provided.
+Second, is the use of a TestNG Suite XML file.
+One XML file with one `<suite>` node must be provided in order to configure the Suite, and define the scope of included tests.

-## XML Parameters
+## TestNG XML Parameters

-Primary suite configuration in Qadenz is made via parameters on the TestNG Suite XML file.
+Suite configuration in Qadenz is made via parameters on the TestNG Suite XML file.

 - `gridHost`: Directs the tests to a Selenium Grid Hub.
 The expected value is simply the IP address of the Hub.
 The default port number (4444) is pre-configured.
 - `browser`: Specifies which browser will run the test.